|

 Tudor times

-types of activity allowed
+the types of activities allowed

 - After the restoration in 1660, traditional activities